-5 Types of Open Ended Questions for Business Meeting
+5 Types of Open Ended Questions for a Business Meeting with Examples

-5 Types of Open Ended Questions for Business Meeting
+5 Types of Open Ended Questions for a Business Meeting with Examples

-Business is not about you and your product, it's about the client.
-To find out as much information as possible, let the client do the talking.
+A business meeting is not about you and your product, it's about the client.
+To find out as much information as possible and let the client do the talking.
 Open-ended questions that get the client talking will help.
-Read how to ask the right questions so that the client doesn't feel like they are being cross-examined and want to close the deal at the end of the conversation.
+Learn how to ask the right questions so the client doesn't feel like they are being interrogated and want to close the deal at the end of the conversation.

 Open questions provide more information

-Open-ended questions cannot be answered yes or no, so they give more space to the respondent and allow them to give more information.
+Open-ended questions cannot be answered with a yes or no, so they give more space to the respondent and allow them to share more information.
 In a business meeting, this is exactly what you need.
-When you ask the right questions, you can find out what the client is worried about and what solution they are looking for, i.e. what you can offer them.
+When you ask the right questions, you can find out what the client is worried about and what solution they are looking for, i.e., what you can offer them.
+Take a look at these five benefits of using open-ended questions in business meetings before we get into the examples.

-If using open-ended questions seems complicated and you don't know how to use them, prepare an outline of questions in advance.
-For each one, check that the client cannot answer them in one word.
+If using open-ended questions seems complicated and you don't know how to use them, prepare all the questions in advance.
+Make sure that the client cannot give a one-word answer to each one.

-Get inspired by our five types of open-ended questions and examples you shouldn't miss in a business meeting.
+Get inspired by these five types of open-ended questions and examples you shouldn't leave out in a business meeting.

 1. Relationship-building questions

-The goal of business negotiations is also to build trust and relationship between you and the client.
-You can do this if you show interest in the client's business, their needs and opinions.
-Moreover, they will help you to relax the atmosphere at the beginning of the meeting.
+The goal of a business meeting is also about building trust and rapport with your client.
+You can do this by showing interest in the client's business, their needs, and opinions.
+Plus, this will help you lighten the mood at the beginning of the meeting.

 Ask: